task4233/note/src/README.md

 # Interests
  - Computer Science
    I have been studying the computer science at the university.
 Especially, **a cyber security topic** is the most interesting to me.
-Specifically, SANS SEC560 OnDemand is undergoing for penetration skills.
+Specifically, I have been really into malware detection since security camp.
+My thought about weakness of its recent research is a packing.
+Then, I believe that solving this problem is important in this research area.

  - Teachering Cource
    I have been taking the teaching cource(math, informatics, industrial chemistry) at the university.